 Come in With an Open Mind

 This is one of the biggest things I had to learn for myself during recruitment.
 When I was going through recruitment, I wanted to be called back to a specific sorority because I had a friend in that organization at a different college.
-The women in her sorority were so welcoming and genuine every time I was there and so I thought that was the sorority I wanted to be in.
-So, flash forward to recruitment season at my college.
+The women in her sorority were so welcoming and genuine every time I was there so I thought that was the sorority I wanted to be in.
+Flash forward to recruitment season at my college.
 I went in hoping and praying that I would be picked by that sorority.
 Unfortunately (and fortunately) I was not asked back for them.
 But I was asked back to two chapters – my future sorority and a sorority that I had chosen to drop on the first day.
 But I decided to go back to the sorority I originally dropped because maybe they saw potential in me.
 Maybe they chose me for a reason.
 In the end, I made the right decision by choosing to go with Delta Gamma.
 The chapter, and the women in the chapter, truly are my family.
 But I wouldn’t have gotten there if it wasn’t for choosing to open my mind to all the possibilities.

-It’s OK Not to Love Every Chapter You Go To
+It’s OK to Not Love Every Chapter You Go To

 It’s important to go in with an open mind but it’s also important to listen to your gut on whether you feel like you fit somewhere or not.
 Like I said earlier, during recruitment I dropped a sorority that I knew wasn’t the right fit for me.
-Even though I went back when they invited me back, I knew all along that it wasn’t the one for me, in the end, I was happy that the chapter that fit me perfectly chose me the same way I chose them.
-If something is not the right fit that is completely fine.
+Even though I went back when they invited me back, I knew all along that it wasn’t the one for me.
+In the end, I was happy that the chapter that fit me perfectly chose me the same way I chose them.
+If something is not the right fit, that is completely fine.
 You don’t need to take on the time and the monetary commitment for something you don’t love 100%.
 Find the place you fit in, and leave the space you don’t fit in for someone else who belongs there.

-It Is a Time Commitment
+It’s a Time Commitment

 You Get Out What You Put In

 This brings me to this important point.
 In order to have a memorable experience, you have to let yourself create one.
 I’m not saying that you have to run for every position in the book and climb your way up to the president.
 Not everyone wants to run for a position, and that is perfectly fine.
 Your worth and value in your sorority are not defined by holding a position.
 What I’m saying is, if you have a chance to participate in something, then do it!
-Participate in other chapter’s philanthropy events with your sisters.
+Participate in other chapter philanthropy events with your sisters.
 I participated in a fraternity’s philanthropy kickball tournament with my sisters and it was so much fun and we still talk about it two years later.
 Go to sisterhood events, seriously go to them.
 The programming chairs work really hard to come up with fun ideas.
 Ask sisters to go get coffee with you or create study dates with them.
 Make yourself open and available to the opportunity to bond with your sisters.
 You won’t regret it.
-By forcing yourself to get out of your comfort zone you open yourself up to all of the benefits a sorority membership can offer you.
+By trying to get out of your comfort zone you open yourself up to all of the benefits sorority membership can offer you.
 Sororities can be more than just a footnote on your resume.
-They can teach you invaluable skills, give you friends for life, and leave you with memories you’ll never forget.
+They can teach you invaluable skills, give you friends for life and leave you with memories you’ll never forget.